TeamINTERACT/Recruitment_Wave1_Paper/README.md

 Original datasets can only been acccessed through secured servers for data confidentiality.

 ## Data
-Data provided for public is only data that is used to model daily number of participants recruited by recruitment method in Montreal.à
+Data provided for public is only data that is used to model daily number of participants recruited by recruitment method in Montreal.
 Data file:
 - Methods_AND_Recruited <- read.csv("D:/INTERACT/Recruitment Analysis/data/Methods_AND_Recruited2.csv")
 The corresponding R script file is: